modular/modular/KGEN/docs/public/programming-manual.md

 ### Copyable types

-The next step up from moveable types are copyable types.
+The next step up from movable types are copyable types.
 Copyable types are also very common - programmers generally expect things like strings and arrays to be copyable, and every Python Object reference is copyable - by copying the pointer and adjusting the reference count.